Not All In-Pavement Flashing Pedestrian Crosswalk Systems are Created Equal!

 In areas of heavy snowfall it is suggested that markers are installed flush with the road surface to further prevent any possible damage.
 Installation tools, which are a part of each system package, are available with this option at no additional cost.

 The roadway is a harsh environment when it comes to temperature, water, and vibration.
 Many competitive flashing crosswalk systems start out strong but unfortunately won’t reliably pass the test of time.
 All of our systems come with an industry leading 5 year warranty so you can expect many years of trouble free service from your LaneLight in-pavement warning system.

 REBATE PROGRAM: If you have a poorly functioning competitive in-road system that needs significant repairs or replacement contact us for information on our competitive system replacement rebate program.

-YES.
-SPOT Devices is no longer in business because of their extremely high failure rates.
-If you have a SPOT Devices in-road system or any other competitive system that requires far too much maintenance get in touch with us today for more information on our competitive replacement rebate programs.
+Yes!
+If you have any competitive system that requires far too much maintenance get in touch with us today for more information on our competitive replacement rebate programs.